fbpx

 Carers’ Workshops

 The Centre runs a series of free workshops on a monthly basis specifically for carers and family members.
 The workshops will be informal, with time for tea and coffee and a chat, before a half hour presentation and question and answer session.
 The workshops will be as interactive as possible.
-You can find further information on each of the upcoming workshops by visiting our events page.

 Therapies